ethereum/go-ethereum/docs/_interface/consensus-clients.md

 [Connecting to Ropsten using Lighthouse](https://github.com/remyroy/ethstaker/blob/main/merge-ropsten.md)

-The Merge testing will soon progress to merging the Sepolia and Goerli testnets.
+The Merge testing will soon progress to merging the Goerli testnet.
 Once this has happened Geth will require a connection to a consensus client to work on those networks too.